Boatless Fishing in the Caribbean

 Free lining with a small 4-7g weight a few inches away from the hook works well too, letting the bait wash around in the current.

-It’s a matter of preference whether you use a monofilament or braided mainline, but snappers have excellent eyesight, so using a fluorocarbon leader is critical.
+It’s a matter of preference whether you use monofilament or braided mainline, but snappers have excellent eyesight, so using a fluorocarbon leader is critical.

 Red snapper literally love structure.
 Find broken ground such as reefs, rock ledges, docks etc and you’ll find red snapper.
 The only time you’ll encounter these over clean ground is when they are moving from one spot to another.